hemanth2004/doomsday-protocol/README.md

 ## TO-DO
 1. Better core download functionality
 	a.
 Pause and Resume downloads

 	b.
 Retry failed downloads

 	c.
 Auto & Manual check validity of download files

 	d.
 Concurrent download of upto N resources

 	e.
 Rest will be queued and downloaded in series

 	f.
 Edit N value from settings

 	g.
 TODO: in the far future.

 		- Setup server for hosting up to date links for resources

 		- Or even better to get the default resources list from the server

-2. Create Guides for default resources
+3. Create Guides for default resources
-3. New/Edit Resource Form Tab
+4. New/Edit Resource Form Tab
-4. Feature-rich guides, notes, common files - browser & reader
+5. Feature-rich guides, notes, common files - browser & reader

 ### Known bugs
 1. bubble-table pagination stutter
+2. Guides page markdown renderer is not compliant with escape codes available in virtual consoles
-2. For very small downloads ( < download speed), the bytes downloaded are set as negative and eta is integer limit
+3. For very small downloads ( < download speed), the bytes downloaded are set as negative 1 Byte and eta is integer limit

 ### Feature Ideations
 1. Let user add custom resources with links and descriptions (form filling UI ig)